Endar728/ATF-ATC-Mod/README.md

 - Compatible with BepInEx 5
 - Should work alongside other Nuclear Option mods
 - Tested with NO_Tactitools and NOAutopilot mods

-## License

-This mod is provided as-is for use with Nuclear Option.